Audience Network FAQ

 - We don't have ad inventory to show for that person

-Note that if you can see test ads, your implementation works correctly and people will be able to see ads in your app once it's live.
+Note that if you can see real ads while you are testing based on our testing guide, your implementation works correctly and people will be able to see ads in your app once it's live.

 - Title: 30 characters maximum